isomerpages/moe-kranjipri/_home-based-learning/Student Learning Space.md

 ##### **Student's Username & Password**

-Students have been informed of their MIMS username and password. **P1 to P2** students have their usernames and password printed in card form and attached to their student handbook , while P3 to P6 students have their username and password recorded in their handbook in the account information page.
+Students have been informed of their MIMS username and password.
+Username and password are printed in card form and attached to their student handbook.

 ##### **Frequently Asked Questions (FAQs)**